-Equations~(\ref{RhoIMF1rho}) and (\ref{RhoIMF2rhoZ}) represent our final result for the axial charge density in the IMF and ZAMF, respectively, defined by sharply localized spherically symmetric wave packets, while Eq.~(\ref{Zexpr}) generalizes these results to arbitrary moving frames.
-Interestingly, the densities in the ZAMF and IMF coincide with the corresponding expressions for the electric charge density of Ref.~\cite{Epelbaum:2022fjc} upon replacing the electric form factor $F(q^2)$ by the axial one $G_A (q^2)$.
-This, however, does not apply to the densities in arbitrary moving frames (apart from the limiting cases of $v \to 0$ and $v \to 1$), for which the two results are different.
-The obtained expressions for the axial charge density are applicable to systems regardless of their mass and, in particular, remain valid for light systems, whose Compton wavelength is comparable to or even larger than the characteristic scale(s) of the axial charge distribution.
-Notice further that the axial charge density in the ZAMF possesses the same holographic-like interpretation as discussed in Refs.~\cite{Epelbaum:2022fjc,Panteleeva:2022khw}.
+Equations~(\ref{RhoIMF1rho}) and (\ref{RhoIMF2rhoZ}) represent our final result for the axial charge density in the IMF and ZAMF, respectively, defined by sharply localized spherically symmetric wave packets.\footnote{Notice that they do not depend on the induced pseudoscalar form factor $G_P$.} Interestingly, these densities coincide with the corresponding expressions for the electric charge density of Ref.~\cite{Epelbaum:2022fjc} upon replacing the electric form factor $F(q^2)$ by the axial one $G_A (q^2)$.
+The obtained expressions for the axial charge density are applicable to systems regardless of their mass and, in particular, remain valid for light systems, whose Compton wave length is comparable to or larger than the characteristic scale(s) of the axial charge distribution.
 Last but not least, we emphasize that since the axial charge density depends on the relative distance ${\bf r}= {\bf x} - {\bf X}$, ${\bf X}$ should be interpreted as the position of the center of the axial charge distribution of the considered system.